 A Montreal electoral geography of the organisational structure of an Island of Montreal divided into 16 cities, that is one City of Montreal, 19 boroughs and 15 reconstituted cities.

-Since November 5, 2017 and until November 2021, the Montreal elected municipal parties are will remain as follows:
+Since November 5, 2017 and until November 2021, the Montreal elected municipal parties are and will remain as follows:

 Montreal city council composed of 65 seats occupied first by the

 mayor of the City of Montreal who is also the mayor of the

 Ville-Marie borough.
 A city council composed of 18 borough

 mayors, 38 borough councillors and 8 city councillors.

 Every four years in November, voters elect or re-elect a mayor, a Montreal city council and the mayors and city councils of each of the 15 other cities of the Island of Montreal.

 When we refer to our Montreal electoral geography we first refer to the City of Montreal, a city located on the Island of Montreal divided into 19 boroughs.

 When we refer to the Montreal boroughs, we refer to the 19 boroughs of the City of Montreal and to each of their respective borough mayors and borough councillors.